Identity and Access Management (IAM)

 3. Privileged Access Management

-Privileged access management protects accounts with higher permission levels to critical corporate resources and the ability to make administrator-level changes to applications and systems.
+Privileged access management protects businesses from both cyber and insider attacks by assigning higher permission levels to accounts with access to critical corporate resources and administrator-level controls.
 These accounts are typically high-value targets for cybercriminals and, as such, high risk for organizations.
-Privileged access management is therefore a crucial part of any IAM solution as it protects businesses from cyber and insider attacks.

 4. Risk-Based Authentication